 No performance on Monday.
 Opened: 18th October 2011 Currently Booking to: 28th May 2017 Nearest tube stations: Leicester Square on Northern & Piccadilly lines or Covent Garden on Piccadilly line

 The excellent 4 star deluxe Radisson Blu Mercer Street Hotel is directly opposite the theatre.
 Also there’s the 4 star deluxe Kingsway Hall nearby to the east of Covent Garden.
 If you are on a budget, a great deal can be had at the 3 star St Giles near Oxford Street.
 The central Travelodge Covent Garden is also a good choice.
 Also look at hotels in Bayswater or Kensington.
 You can get to both areas easily by tube or bus and the hotels are even cheaper.

-If you are coming down to London mob handed then stay at the Holiday Inn Kings Cross.
-A lovely big hotel with great facilities and rooms for families of up to 2 adults and 2 children.
+If you are coming down to London “mob-handed” then stay at the Holiday Inn Kings Cross Bloomsbury for the perfect base for Matilda Theatre breaks.
+A lovely big modern hotel with great facilities (inc. indoor swimming pool) is has also rooms for families of up to 4 people (2 adults and 2 children under 16).

 Well, what a brilliant time we had last night at Matilda the Musical.
 We had much better seats than we did in Stratford and it made all the difference.
 The children loved, I loved it, the audience loved it.
 Standing ovation for Kerry Ingram who played Matilda and another standing ovation for whole cast.
 All came out happy and smiley.
 Can't say enough good things about this show.
 It really is the one to watch this year and now on until October 2012.